 Deny the application.
 The applicant may resubmit their application at any time but will be required to restart the application process.

-Finding of Fact: The final decision to allow or deny the rezone application shall include a finding of fact and a conclusion of law.
-The Governing Body findings of fact may include but is not limited to:
+Decision: The final decision to allow or deny the rezone application shall include to the following::

-The application to rezone is complete
+The application to rezone is complete.

 The notice requirements set forth above have been met.